Artist in Focus: Judith Westerveld

 Writing back to history (2016, 7 min)

-Writing back to history explores the colonial archive of the Netherlands and South Africa, addressing the largely forgotten role of the Dutch as an imperial power.
+Writing back to history explores the colonial archive of the Netherlands and South Africa.
 The work centers on the 17th-century journal (Daghregister) of Jan van Riebeeck, the VOC commander at the Cape from 1652 to 1662.
-Through footage of the artist paging through this fragile document, the project investigates the colonizer's intentions and the resulting conflicts with the indigenous Khoikhoi and San tribes.
-Westerveld's physical interventions—rewriting, using correction fluid, and highlighting—reflect their perspective on how this colonial past continues to shape the present, despite ongoing efforts to forget or erase it.
+Through footage of the artist paging through this fragile document, the video installation investigates the colonizer's intentions and the resistance of the indigenous Khoikhoi and San people.
+Westerveld's physical interventions—rewriting, using correction fluid, and highlighting—reflect how this colonial past continues to shape the present, despite ongoing efforts to forget or erase it.

 More about Judith Westerveld